JeffHing/angular-cabinet/README.md

 <!-- Copyright 2015.
 Author: Jeffrey Hing.
 All Rights Reserved.
 MIT License -->

+TODO: Check if handler is called on showing of first tab!!!!!

 # AngularCabinetDirective

-CabinetDirective is a directive which can be used to easily create a wide variety of user interface components that share a simple trait: show content when a trigger is invoked.
+CabinetDirective is a directive which can be used to create a variety of user interface components that share a simple trait: show content when a trigger is invoked.
-Examples include menus, tabs, navigation sidebars, etc.
+Examples include accordions, menus, tabs, navigation sidebars, etc.

-The motiviation behind cabinetDirective is to allow, you, as a front-end developer, to be nimble in the face of ever-changing user interface requirements.
-By creating your own user interface components, rather than using off-the-shelf components, you can easily adapt your component (or create new ones) whenever the need requires.
-As such, CabinetDirective does not provide a UI look-and-feel, but rather provides the structure and behaviors needed to implement a component.
-You provide the CSS.
+The goal of cabinetDirective is to make it easy for front-end developers to create their own user interface components rather than use off-the-shelf components.
+By creating their own components, front-end developers can easily adapt their components (or create new ones) in response to ever-changing user interface requirements.
+As such, CabinetDirective does not provide a UI style, but rather provides the structure and behaviors needed to implement a component.
+The front-end developer provides the CSS.

 CabinetDirective is modeled on the concept of a cabinet of drawers.
 Content to be shown is contained within a drawer, drawers are contained